docsforadobe/premiere-plugin-guide/docs/intro/load-em-up.rst

 There are various tools to help in the development process.

-On Windows only, you can force Premiere to reload all the plug-ins by holding down shift on startup.
+On Windows only, you can force Premiere to reload all the plugins by holding down shift on startup.
 The plug-in cache on macOS may be deleted manually from the user folder, at ``~/Library/Preferences/com.Adobe.Premiere Pro [version].plist.``

 For plug-in loading issues, you may first check one of the plug-in loading logs.